 Section 790.23 makes it a crime for a felon to possess a concealed weapon, which would include any dirk, metallic knuckles, billie, tear gas gun, chemical weapon or device, or other deadly weapon carried on or about a person in such a manner as to conceal the weapon from the ordinary sight of another person.

 Exceptions are made for persons whose civil rights have been restored, or whose criminal history has been expunged.
 Fla.
 Stat. § 790.23(2)(a), (b).
-So it is not illegal to possess a firearm under Florida law if your civil rights and firearm authority were restored, although those cases are extremely rare.
+So it is not illegal to possess a firearm under Florida law if your civil rights and firearm authority were restored, although those cases are uncommon.

 Penalties for Felon in Possession of a Firearm